lukeburden/django-konst/README.md

 ```

-This code will sadly raise `AttributeError: 'int' object has no attribute 'active'`, as `instance.purpose` is now an integer and so does not have an attribute "purpose".
+This code will sadly raise `AttributeError: 'int' object has no attribute 'purpose'`, as `instance.purpose` is just the integer we set it to before saving.

-The good news is that you can avoid this by *always* setting `konst` fields on instances to `Constant` instances such that downstream code can happily handle the instance as if it'd come straight out of the database:
+The good news is that you can avoid this by *always* setting `django-konst` fields on instances to `Constant` instances such that downstream code can happily handle the instance as if it'd come straight out of the database:

 ```python
 apple = Apple.objects.get(name='Granny Smith')